COVID-19 Vaccine Update

 If you have any problems which mean that you are unable to use a telephone either as a one-off or on an ongoing basis, for example, due to problems with hearing, please contact the Practice and we can discuss individual arrangements to consult with you.

-There is a midwife visiting the Practice for weekly clinics-these appointments will all take place in person and will be booked by telephone via reception.
+A midwife is visiting the Practice for weekly clinics-these appointments will all take place in person and will be booked by telephone via reception.

 We have other services visiting the Practice.
 Please check with the person referring you to these services how the appointments will be carried out.